 1. Describe (including a numerical estimate) the potential respondent universe and any sampling or other respondent selection method to be used.
 Data on the number of entities (e.g. establishments, State and local governmental units, households, or persons) in the universe and the corresponding sample are to be provided in tabular form.
 The tabulation must also include expected response rates for the collection as a whole.
 If the collection has been conducted before, provide the actual response rate achieved.

+Please see the table below for respondent universe, expected response rate and historic response rates (where applicable).